 Tartu lays claim to being Estonia’s spiritual capital, with locals talking about a special Tartu vaim (spirit), created by the time-stands-still feel of its wooden houses and stately buildings, and the beauty of its parks and riverfront.
 Tartu was the cradle of Estonia’s 19th-century national revival, and escaped Soviet town planning to a greater degree than Tallinn.
 Its handsome centre is lined with classically designed 18th-century buildings, many of which have been put to innovative uses.

-Tartu lays claim to being Estonia's spiritual capital.
-Locals talk about a special Tartu vaim (spirit) inhabiting its 19th-century streets, old wooden houses, green parks and peaceful riverfront.
-Small and quaint, with the quietly flowing Emajõgi River running through it, Tartu is also Estonia's premier university town, with students making up nearly one-fifth of the population.
-This injects a boisterous vitality into the leafy, historic setting and grants it a surprising sophistication for a city of its size.
+Small and provincial, with the tranquil Emajõgi River flowing through it, Tartu is Estonia’s premier university town; students comprise nearly a seventh of the population.
+This injects a boisterous vitality into the leafy, historic setting and grants it a vibrant nightlife for a city of its size.
+On long summer nights, those students who haven’t abandoned the city for the beach can be found on the hill behind the Town Hall, flirting and drinking.